“Over 90% of the material cultural legacy of sub-Saharan Africa remains preserved and housed outside of the African continent”

 Restitution Now Stencil

-Street art is a way to decolonize art viewing.
-Street art is big and free to the public, there are no security checks at the door, or police stationed at the door looking at you sideways for not looking right, it is a community project.
-Murals are often a staple of a block, a meeting point.
-This site specificity is important to consider when viewing street art.
+Street art is a medium of decolonial art viewing.
+Street art is big and free to the public, there are no security checks or police stationed at the door looking at you sideways.
+The adornment of public architecture is a community project.
+Murals like this often become the texture of a neighborhood, a meeting point, a way out, a way in.
+This site specificity is important to consider when viewing street art, and when viewing this project.

-Street art and its fixture within society reminds me that somewhere, not too far off in reality or time, there exists an art market that revolves around the consent of the artist and the community they are invested in.
+Street art and its role within our neighborhoods reminds me that somewhere, not too far off in reality or time, there exists an art market that revolves around the consent of the artist and the community they are invested in.
 A way of living off our art that is not based on a scarcity mindset, but centers art that is context dependent, deeply connected and present in its place of origin, free to grow roots and feed those who need it.
 To me, street art and graffiti is a promising path toward this vision.
-This stencil and its use around Paris, legally and extra legally, is an attempt at visualizing a society held accountable and made aware of injustices occurring within.
+This stencil and its use around Paris, legally and extra legally, is an attempt at visualizing a society held accountable and made aware of injustices occurring within through mark making.